What Graphs are 2-Dot Product Graphs?: Observations and Supporting Lemmas

 Throughout, we assume that the threshold $t = 1$, unless stated otherwise.
-As any $d$-dot product graph has a representation with threshold $1$~\cite{FSTZ98}, this is no restriction.
+As any $d$-dot product graph has a representation with threshold $1$ by scaling~\cite{FSTZ98}, this is no restriction.
+Furthermore, by scaling (such that no two vectors have dot product exactly~$1$, see~\cite{FSTZ98}) and rotating the vectors slightly, we may assume that no two vectors are linearly dependent.
+For dimension $d=2$, this allows us to define a total ordering on the vectors with respect to a reference vector.

-We start by observing that because the class of 2-dot product graphs is closed under vertex deletion, it can be characterized by a set of forbidden induced subgraphs.
-However, the class of \ddpg{2}s is not well-quasi-ordered, that is, it has no {\it finite} set of forbidden induced subgraphs, because every wheel must be in this set of forbidden induced subgraphs.
+Recall that because the class of \ddpg{2}s is closed under vertex deletion, it can be characterized by a set of forbidden induced subgraphs.
+However, the class of \ddpg{2}s is not well-quasi-ordered under the forbidden induced subgraph relation, that is, it has no {\it finite} set of forbidden induced subgraphs, because every wheel must be in this set of forbidden induced subgraphs by Theorem~\ref{t-wheel}.
 Indeed, a wheel minus a vertex is either a cycle or a fan, and thus has dot product dimension~$2$.